 What can you do with an English degree?
 Some of us are still figuring that one out.

-What can you do with a College of Coffee Craft degree?
+What can you do with a degree in brewing?
 Well, you can brew a killer cup of coffee--and that, if you ask us, is something to toss your cap into the air about.

-Starting tomorrow, February 12, CREMA’s College of Coffee Craft is back in session.
+Starting June 4, CREMA’s Coffee Classes are back in session.
 The ten-week semester will cover a wide range of coffee ground--from milk steaming to espresso theory--with classes taught by real-life CREMA baristas.

 The hour-long courses will be small, intimate workshops focused on education and hands-on learning.
 Each class is limited to six students, allowing our sprofessors to give personal attention to everyone.

-The syllabus begins with a four-week introduction to espresso--from the basics of pulling a shot to the mad-scientist theory behind it all--before a two-week dive into the milk arts (steaming and pouring--the fun stuff).
-After a short spring break, we’ll return sun-tanned and ready to brew, as the next three weeks cover at-home brew basics for the Chemex, the Kalita, and the flannel pot.
-Winston Harrison, one of CREMA’s Roasters and Green Buyers, will bring us home with a two-week stint on roasting and cupping and Rachel, Co-owner, will wrap up the summer with a look at tasting and evaluation.
+The syllabus begins with an introduction to espresso--from the basics of pulling a shot to the mad-scientist theory behind it all--before a two-week dive into the milk arts (steaming and pouring--the fun stuff).
+The next two weeks cover at-home brew basics.
+Winston Harrison, CREMA’s Roaster and Green Buyer, will then do a two-week stint on roasting and cupping and Rachel, Co-owner, will wrap up the summer with a look at tasting and evaluation.